matrix-org/dendrite/docker/README.md

 ## Running

+### Data directories

+The `docker-compose.yaml` mounts `$HOME/dendrite/media` into the media-api-server and `$HOME/dendrite/postgres` into the postgres container to persist the data on the host.
+Adjust this as you please.

+### Go time - run the command!

 From this directory, run `POSTGRES_PASSWORD=YOURSECRET docker-compose up -d`.
 The client-api-proxy will be exposed on `https://0.0.0.0:8443` and the federation-api-proxy on `https://0.0.0.0:8449`.

 ## Create accounts